DCAN-Labs/nhp-abcd-bids-pipeline/README.md

                         differences in male/female and in separate age categories, or for differences in anatomical field of view.
 Default is to use the Yerkes19 Template.
+  --t1-reg-method {FLIRT_FNIRT,ANTS,ANTS_NO_INTERMEDIATE}
+                        specify the method used to register subject T1w to reference during PreFreeSurfer.
+                        FLIRT_FNIRT uses FLIRT (for initial affine transform) and FNIRT to register to reference.
-  --use-ants-reg        perform ANTs-based intermediate registration of
+                        ANTS performs intermediate registration to study
-                        anatomical images to study template prior to registration to standard template (Yerkes19).
+                        template, then registers to reference, using
+                        antsRegistrationSyN for both.
+                        ANTS_NO_INTERMEDIATE registers directly to reference
+                        using antsRegistrationSyN.
+                        Default: FLIRT_FNIRT.
   --multi-template-dir MULTI_TEMPLATE_DIR
                         directory for joint label fusion templates.
 It should contain only folders which each contain a